-After breakfast each day, the camp breaks into teams and heads to destinations in and around the city of Hartford: CRT Day Care Centers, elderly and disabled housing centers, FoodShare, and The Village for Children and Families, among others.
+After breakfast each day, the camp breaks into teams and heads to nonprofit destinations in and around the city of Hartford: CRT Day Care Centers, elderly and disabled housing centers, FoodShare, and The Village for Children and Families, among others.

 The final day is an excursion to a local state park.
 That night, members of the community, parents, and churches are invited to our closing ceremony.

 Students who participate in Heads Up!
-Hartford are typically affiliated with their church youth group, although we welcome any youth with letter of sponsorship from a place of worship.
+Hartford are typically affiliated with their church youth group, although we welcome any youth with a letter of sponsorship from a place of worship.
 In recent years we have also welcomed graduates of Hartford’s Breakthrough Magnet School.